h0tbird/meshlab/multi-primary-mesh/README.md

 the remote registry, and if another user on the same network tries to pull the same image, the pull-through registry will serve it to them directly, rather than pulling it again from the remote registry.
-The Container Runtime Interface (CRI) in this demo is set up to use local pull-through registries for the remote registries `docker.io`, `quay.io` and `ghcr.io` on each cluster.
+The Container Runtime Interface (CRI) in this lab is set up to use local pull-through registries for the remote registries `docker.io`, `quay.io` and `ghcr.io` on each cluster.

 <details><summary>Click me</summary><p>